You need more than a shovel and coat to be ready for the upcoming blast of ice and snow. Learn more about severe winter weather safety tips.

 The sight of snowflakes gently falling from the sky and coating the ground makes for a picturesque scene, but winter weather can be treacherous if you’re out driving or walking in it.
 Each year, more than 800 people die in car accidents on snow- and ice-slick roads.
 Another 1,300 succumb to hypothermia from exposure to cold.

 “Severe winter weather can be dangerous and even life-threatening for people who don’t take the proper precautions,” said FEMA administrator, Janet Odeshoo.
 “Preparedness begins with knowing your risks, making a communications plan with your family, and having an emergency supply kit with essentials such as water, food, flashlights, and medications.”

 Putting a winter weather plan in place long before the first snowflake falls can keep you and your family warm and safe this year.
-Use these expert tips to help you get ready for the season.
+Use these expert severe winter safety tips to help you get ready for the season.

 Stockpile winter supplies

 The day before a big winter storm, hardware stores and supermarkets are packed with shoppers making a last-minute effort to stock up.
 To avoid the rush, have your emergency kits assembled well ahead of the storm.
 Ideally, you need three sets of supplies: one for your home, another for your garage, and a third for your car.